Tecnativa/sale-workflow/sale_missing_cart_tracking/readme/DESCRIPTION.rst

-This module allows to commercial users register payments in a payment sheet.
-This payment sheet will generate a bank statement when is confirmed.
+This module allows the management of notices when a sales order does not include a product that the customer usually buys.